 There has been some fuzz online about chess fatigue, basically that playing the game will naturally lead to some sort of headache or dizziness.
 This is of course about mental exhaustion, the tendency of a game to be mentally tiring.

-Playing classical consecutively is a trademark of a professional chess player.
+Playing classical chess (long time format) consecutively is a trademark of a professional chess player.
+You can imagine how exhausting this must be.

 This topic is pretty close to me since I have experienced a lot of fatigue in my own games and I’m willing to share those with you.